This post may contain affiliate links.

 There are many types of service dogs, such as those who guide people who are blind or living with low vision, those who alert people to certain sounds, autism service dogs, diabetic service dogs, seizure alert service dogs, and so many more.

 The difference between a psychiatric service dog and an emotional support dog is that the psychiatric service dog has been specially trained to do a certain task (or “work”) for someone.
-An emotional support dog, on the other hand, is not necessarily trained to do anything but helps a person just by their mere presence.
+An emotional support dog, on the other hand, is not necessarily trained to do anything but help a person just by their mere presence.

 Emotional support animals are often able to assist people who live with depression, anxiety, PTSD, and other conditions just by being there.